-Completly remove the jet locking nut and then take out the hot tub jet.
-Get yourself a replacement o-ring or silicone seal the hot tub jet flange.
+Completely remove the jet locking nut and then take out the hot tub jet.
+Get yourself a replacement o-ring or silicone seal of the hot tub jet flange.
 Tighten the locking nut and leave the hot tub empty so the silicone can set.

 This is the only way how to fix leaking jacuzzi jets properly.
 They must be removed and inspected.
 Most times you will need a complete fitting as they tend to fail over time.

 Usually, you can get away with just replacing the internal directional jet.
 The outer housing is the one that will fail and leak if it is not sealed up properly.